-✓ A state complaint must be received by the Office of Special Education (OSE) within one year of the alleged violation.
+A state complaint must be received by the Office of Special Education (OSE) within one year of the alleged violation.

-- ✓ After the complaint is filed, the OSE has 60 calendar days to complete the investigation and issue a final decision. - ✓ The IDEA allows an extension for: - √ Exceptional circumstances - ✓ Mediation or other informal resolution process
+After the complaint is filed, the OSE has 60 calendar days to complete the investigation and issue a final decision.

+Extension of the state complaint timeline for

+✓ Exceptional circumstances

+✓ Mediation through SEMS